How does Feathr collect web analytics data?

 - Session ID: Identifier tied to a session of activity

-- Flavor: Type of activity observed (page view, ad view, ad click)
+- Activity Type: Type of activity observed (page view, ad view, ad click)

 - Location URL: URL of activity observed